 Another distinct difference is that business users require the ability to monitor and manage IoT SIMs remotely, and in bulk.
 This is typically offered via UI or API.
 Some wireless network providers also offer more granular configuration options, like the ability to set data limits across a group of SIMs, or even configure specific network preferences.

-Finally, because IoT SIMs have significantly lower data requirements—consumer data plans simply aren’t fit for purpose.
+Finally, because IoT SIM cards have significantly lower data requirements—consumer data plans simply aren’t fit for purpose.
 Businesses require the ability to share data plans across multiple devices in order to maintain cost efficiencies, while still allowing for variable data usage among a group of devices and SIMs.

 Choosing the right cellular IoT provider can have a big impact on your experience.
 Read our guide to help you make an informed decision.